 Star light, star bright.
 First star I see tonight, I wish I may, I wish I might.
 Have this wish I wish tonight.
-With the nights drawing in it's the perfect time to see the stars of Kent.
-And, no I’m not talking about Orlando Bloom (although that wouldn’t be a bad thing), nor am I talking about the cute chocolate stars with the faces on.
-I’m talking about the big balls of flaming gas that light up the night’s sky, twinkling away until day.
+When everything feels up in the air, it's a good time to take a deep breath and look at the stars of Kent.
+No we're not talking about Orlando Bloom (although that wouldn’t be a bad thing)!
+We're talking about the big balls of flaming gas that light up the night’s sky, twinkling away until day.

-Set in almost 1000 acres of medieval parkland, Knole Park is one of the best places to escape to, from the glaring lights of the city.
+Set in almost 1000 acres of medieval parkland, Knole is one of the best places to escape to, from the glaring lights of the city.
 The land is a site of special scientific interest and is home to over 500 deer, so you’re more than likely to have some furry star gazing friends.
-So wrap yourself up warm, lay down your blanket and prepare for a screening of the stars like no other.